top of page

 Brazil is publicly funding powerful agribusiness giants with about $105 billion.

-The support to industrial agriculture is seen to be in conflict with its climate leadership position as negotiated at COP27 in Egypt in 2022.
+The support for industrial agriculture is seen to be in conflict with its climate leadership position as negotiated at COP27 in Egypt in 2022.

 World leaders negotiated climate financing, loss and damage, adaptation, and global commitments to reduce emissions.